azdavis/dotfiles/README.md

 - this will check for updates in `~/.config`.
 - if updates exist, they will be applied with a git fast-forward merge.
-- to avoid having to check for updates manually, auto_update can be configured. peruse `home/zshrc` and `util/auto_update` for more information.
+- to avoid having to check for updates manually, automatic updates can be configured. peruse `home/zshrc` and `util/auto_update` for more information.